Skip to main content

 Ethiopia

 Ethiopian coffees are often floral, berry-forward, and tea-like.
-Pair with chocolates that have fruit-forward profiles.
+Pair them with chocolates that also lean fruity.

 Ethiopian Coffee StyleChocolate MatchWhy It Works